 Automatic gates are an extra level of security for a home or business.
 You not only get the security and peace of mind a gate offers; you also have the convenience of automatically opening and closing.
 You can additionally control the flow of visitors to your property, and authorize only those who you expect.
-There do exist common automatic gate problems, though.
+There are common automatic gate problems though.
 Keep an eye out for the following:

-If your gate has suddenly stopped functioning, check your automatic sensors.
+If your gate has suddenly stopped functioning, check your eyebeam sensors or safety beams.
 If a tree limb, bush, or other obstruction has blocked the sensor, you will need to clear it away.
 Obstructions can also bother the movement of a gate, especially those that slide on tracks.

-Don’t forget that your solar gate opener requires battery power to operate.
+Don’t forget that your solar gate opener and DC electric gate opener requires battery power to operate.
 If your gate seems to not work, check your battery before you call for help.

 Brendale, QLD, 4500